 When people are attracted to each other, there is a natural urge to lock lips.
 Why is a kiss the first instinct for many people when it comes to expressing a certain kind of affection?
 There could be biological reasons for the romantic gesture.

 Many philematologists, or kissing experts (yes, this profession exists), believe that kissing began with our early ancestors.
 It all started with mothers chewing up food and transferring it from their mouths to their offspring’s mouths.
 The belief is that this method of feeding was comforting in some way and mothers continued to press their lips against their children to express affection.
 As our ancestors began to evolve, so did the kiss.

 Humans are not the only species that kiss.
 Many other species engage in kissing or kissing-like behavior.
 The basic desire to embrace one another seems to be an almost universal drive in the animal kingdom.
 This act could be brushing noses, nuzzling up to one another, licking, head tapping or entwining necks.
-This kissing-like behavior serves some sort of evolutionary purpose for each of its users whether it be for some kind of affection, to quell conflict, to encourage feeding or for social grooming.
-For humans the evolutionary function of kissing is to form strong emotional bonds with others.
+This kissing-like behavior serves some evolutionary purpose for each of its users whether it be for some affection, to quell conflict, to encourage feeding or for social grooming.
+For humans, the evolutionary function of kissing is to form strong emotional bonds with others.